Republicans face growing corporate backlash after Capitol assault | Politics

 Republicans face growing corporate backlash after Capitol assault

 Republicans in the U.S. Congress faced growing blowback on Monday from businesses that said they would cut off campaign contributions to those who voted last week to challenge President-elect Joe Biden's victory.
-The announcements by Dow Inc., AT&T Inc., American Express, Airbnb Inc., Best Buy Co.
-Inc. and Mastercard, among others, threaten to throttle fundraising resources for Republicans who will soon be out of power in the White House and both chambers of Congress.
-AT&T, for example, is among the biggest corporate donors in Washington.
+The announcements by Dow Inc, AT&T Inc, Comcast Corp, Verizon Communications Inc, American Express Co, Airbnb Inc, Best Buy Co Inc, and Mastercard Inc, among others, threaten to throttle fundraising resources for Republicans who will soon be out of power in the White House and both chambers of Congress.
+AT&T and Comcast, for example, are among the biggest corporate donors in Washington.

 It is unclear whether their decisions will have a lasting impact.
 Fundraising activity is currently at a post-election lull in Washington, giving businesses and trade groups some time to figure out their approach.
 Few companies have gone as far as Dow, which said it would withhold donations for the Republican lawmakers' entire terms in office - up to six years for those in the Senate.
 Others said they would withhold donations temporarily, or suspend giving to Republicans and Democrats alike.